+3D printing software for monitoring and quality assurance.
 Binding standards are a must-have in practically every industry.
 Especially in series production, reliable production quality is indispensable.
-That’s why quality control and quality assurance systems are extremely important for metal-based 3D printing.
+That’s why quality control and quality assurance systems are extremely important for metal 3D printing.
 The solution: EOSTATE.

 Optimized user-friendliness – rapid work results